-Southeast of central Tianjin City, near the confluence of the Haihe River and the Bohai Gulf, the 2,500-hectare (6,178-acre) Tanggu New Area Master Plan redevelops an industrial zone that was once the old port of Beijing into a new Central Business District.
+Southeast of central Tianjin City, near the confluence of the Haihe River and the Bohai Gulf, the 2,500-hectare (6,178-acre) Tanggu New Area Master Plan redeveloped an industrial zone that was once the old port of Beijing into a new Central Business District.
 The City of Tianjin solicited proposals from several international planning/architectural firms and the School of Architecture of Tianghua University for a design competition.
-The purpose of the design was to implement a National Strategic Plan to create a major financial center in Tanggu with approximately 60 million square feet of development.
-A comprehensive road and rail system will serve the mixed-use district of high-rises, historic neighborhoods, and open spaces.
-Between Beijing and Tanggu, a high-speed train will link northeastern China’s major cities, creating an accessible network of transit from the capital to the Bohai Gulf shore.
+The purpose was to implement a National Strategic Plan to create a major financial center in Tanggu with approximately 60 million square feet of development.
+A comprehensive road and rail system will serve the mixed-use district of high-rise buildings, historic neighborhoods, and open spaces.
+Between Beijing and Tanggu, a high-speed train will link northeastern China’s major cities, creating an accessible network of transit to the Bohai Gulf shore.

-CHS provided guidance on overall circulation patterns, roadway connections internally and across the Hiahe River, a mass transit network, and potential alignment with the location of the high-speed rail station from Beijing, and bus and rail transit connections.
+CHS provided guidance on overall circulation patterns and roadway connections internally and across the Hiahe River, a mass transit network, bus and rail transit connections, and potential alignment with the location of the high-speed rail station from Beijing.